Currently Enrolling Trials

 In a subset of 211 subjects, statistically significant increases in the average CD4 count from baseline were observed with Norvir over the first 16 weeks of the study.
 The CD4 count was not significantly changed in the placebo group.
 In a subset of 159 subjects, Norvir produced statistically significant decreases in average HIV RNA levels compared to placebo.
 Measurement of viral RNA is an indicator of the amount of HIV in a subject's blood.
 The clinical significance of HIV RNA is unknown.

-A second, ongoing trial is testing Norvir alone, AZT alone, and the two agents in combination in 356 subjects randomized to one of the three treatment groups.
+A second trial evaluated Norvir alone, AZT alone, and the two agents in combination in 356 subjects randomized to one of the three treatment groups.
 These subjects had not been treated with antiretroviral drugs.
 Norvir and the combination group produced statistically significant decreases in mean average viral RNA levels compared with AZT.
 Furthermore, statistically significant mean average increases in CD4 count were observed at 16 weeks with both arms compared to AZT.